If you withdraw or take a leave of absence from Harvard Law School, you may be required to repay a portion of the financial aid that you received.

 Your award package will be pro-rated based on enrollment information we receive from the Registrar’s office, in accordance with both federal and institutional regulations.
 You can refer to the HLS Handbook of Academic Policies for leave of absence guidelines.

 You have the option of purchasing two 4 additional months of health insurance during your leave of absence.
 This must be arranged directly with Harvard University Health Services within 30 days of your leave date.
-For further details, see the University Health Services web site.
+For further details, visit University Health Services.

 If you decide or need to take a leave of absence you will need to notify the Registrar, and in some cases, the Dean of Student’s office.
 The Registrar’s Office will inform us in the Financial Aid Office that you are taking a leave and the conditions under which you will no longer be enrolled; i.e. graduate study at another school, personal leave, medical leave, etc. We will also be informed of the date you withdrew – usually the last day you attended classes.
 This information is what we will use to re-calculate your financial aid.
 It is required that you have an Exit Interview with our office either just prior to your leave or within 30 days after you have withdrawn.
 The Exit interview will review your adjusted award, inform you of your rights and responsibilities as a borrower, review your term bill and to whom you will repay your student loans.